-Tine Bech Studio creates public art, light art, interactive installations, sculptures and games which invite wonder, physical interaction and social exchange.
+Tine Bech Studio creates public art, light art, interactive installations, sculptures and games, which connect people for shared moments of discovery and wonder.

-We merge art with the digital language of technology to create stunning visual projects that consider culture, audience interaction, and physical space.
+We merge art and design with the digital language of technology to create stunning visual projects that consider culture, audience interaction, and physical space.

-Our projects has been presented in numerous museums and venues, as well as many other public sites and contexts, both in the UK and internationally
+Our work has been presented in numerous museums and venues, as well as many other public sites and contexts, both in the UK and internationally.

-We connect and activate people and places – our project can reaches up to 80.000 interactions by audiences over two weeks.
+We connect and activate people and places – our installations can reach up to 80,000 interactions with visitors over a two-week period.

 Tine is a leading light in a new wave of artists whose currency is experience, shared and celebrated.
 She has the potential to create experiences where participation, interaction and sharing have impacts on people and places that revitalize civic life.